moodmosaic/nikosbaxevanis.com/source/data/drafts/2014-01-28-getting-started-with-phonejs-on-windows.html.markdown

 slug: "What is PhoneJS, why it rocks, how it looks like."
 ---

-[PhoneJS](http://phonejs.devexpress.com/) is framework created by [DevExpress](http://devexpress.com/) for building cross-platform mobile applications using HTML5.
+[PhoneJS](http://phonejs.devexpress.com/) is a framework created by [DevExpress](http://devexpress.com/) for building cross-platform mobile applications using HTML5.
 PhoneJS is free for non-commercial use.

 **Why PhoneJS**

 *…and not Enyo, Intel App Framework, Sencha Touch, jQTouch, Kendo UI, Lungo, mgwt, etc ?*

-Because you can use PhoneJS without an IDE as well as **with** Visual Studio through [DevExtreme](https://www.devexpress.com/Products/HTML-JS/).
+Because you can use PhoneJS stand-alone (it's only HTML, CSS, and JavaScript) as well as **with** Visual Studio through [DevExtreme](https://www.devexpress.com/Products/HTML-JS/).

 DevExtreme **optimizes** PhoneJS for Visual Studio: